brentlintner/linus/README.md

 # Linus

-A terminal-based AI coding partner that helps you write software more efficiently.
+A terminal-based conversational AI coding partner that helps you write software more efficiently.

 ## Features